 Computer-based homeschool curriculum or bookwork is the first big question for me.
 For the last few years, I didn’t want much of any of their school work to do on the computer.
 But as they have grown things have changed.
 We have been using Teaching Textbooks, CTCMath, and Write at Home.

 I wanted to focus on penmanship and hands-on which Bookshark has been great for.
 Some of the books have links you can follow online for more information/education but you don’t have to.
 Literature-based curriculum is right up our alley.

 Here is the big one: are you going to use that big shiny, new curriculum?
 You don’t want to have the biggest, shiniest curriculum just because Jane down the street is using it.

 If you are part of a homeschool group ask the other homeschool parents what they use and if you could take a look at it if it is something you think you may be interested in.

 Homeschool conventions are great for looking at a curriculum before making buying, just try to not buy everything!
-I’m big on seeing before purchasing, flipping through the pages, reading a lesson plan.
+I’m big on seeing before purchasing, flipping through the pages, and reading a lesson plan.

 Don’t jump into a curriculum.
 Yes, there are ways to make a curriculum work for you even if it ends up not being everything you dreamt it would be, but save yourself the stress, and heartache in the beginning.